-A graduate of Damascus University Medical School, Dr. Badr completed a residency in internal medicine at Cook County Hospital in Chicago, Illinois, followed by clinical and research fellowships in pulmonary, critical care and sleep medicine at the University of Wisconsin, Madison.
-In addition, he completed a Master of Business Administration degree at the University of Tennessee.
+A graduate of Damascus University Medical School in Syria, Dr. Badr completed a residency in internal medicine at Cook County Hospital in Chicago, Illinois, followed by clinical and research fellowships in pulmonary, critical care and sleep medicine at the University of Wisconsin, Madison.
+In addition, he completed a master of business administration degree at the University of Tennessee in Knoxville.

 - UpToDate®, receiving compensation for authorship relating to sleep medicine topics.

 Dr. Badr also reported serving on two editorial boards.